mpollmeier/scala-repl-pp/README.md

 scala> MaxValue
 val res0: Int = 127
 ```
+...

+> [!TIP]
-You can specify this parameter multiple times, the given statements will be executed in the given order.
+> Can by specified multiple times, the given statements will be executed in the given order, e.g. `--runBefore "val foo = 42" --runBefore "println(foo)"`.

-If you want to execute some code _every single time_ you start a session, just write it to `~/.scala-repl-pp.sc`
+To run code before every session, write it to `~/.scala-repl-pp.sc`
 ```bash
 echo 'import Short.MaxValue' > ~/.scala-repl-pp.sc